Innovative Solutions for Ear Health

 Conclusions: Local treatment of ears with chronic infection of the type suppurative otitis media ( CSOM) with vinegar and a specially designed pipette proved to be an effective method to end the ear discharge.
 Whether the effect is permanent, we have not shown.
 Further research is needed to assess whether the use of the pipette ( EarClean ) and vinegar, if implemented in primary health care, could reduce the incidence of severe complications from chronic ear infections.

-Ear and Hearing Care in Angola
+Ear and Hearing Health Services in Angola and Other Low to Middle-Income Nations